 Tips for Goats in the Garden

 The animals will need to be fenced in carefully.
-These grazers are adept at leaping, jumping and climbing.
+These grazers are adept at leaping, jumping, and climbing.
 A stout, tall fence is necessary to keep the animals contained and prevent predators, like coyotes, from snatching them away.

-Goats also require a well-ventilated shelter to protect them from wind, rain and extreme cold.
+Goats also require a well-ventilated shelter to protect them from wind, rain, and extreme cold.
 Goats will need supplemental grain as well as a salt block with trace minerals.
 The animals will also need a good source of clean drinking water.

-Goats may excellent pets and are a fun addition to the family.
+Goats make excellent pets and are a fun addition to the family.
 These animals have diverse personalities and are enjoyable to watch.
 Other benefits of using goats to clear brush include their light, agile movements, which damage land less than heavy equipment, and their fertilizing attributes.
 What comes in must come out and goat manure is an excellent amendment to soil with its rich nitrogen components.

 As with any pet, weigh your options and ability to house and care for your goats.
 This may be the answer to your brush and weed problem, but for meticulously landscaped yards, these voracious eaters could also be more damaging than helpful.